Back to blog

 There are federal tax payments for an employee or an independent contractor alike.
 However, employees pay their employment taxes through income tax withholding, whereas independent contractors have to pay these taxes themselves.

 The self-employment tax (also referred to as the Social Security and Medicare tax) often varies from year to year.
-The current self-employment income tax is 15.3%.
+In 2024, the self-employment income tax rate is 15.3%.

-Independent contractors have to pay Social Security and Medicare for both the employer and the employee.
-In other words, they will pay their own taxes, along with the portion for their clients.
-As a regular worker, they'd only pay 7.65% - but as a regular worker, that amount doubles.
+Independent contractors pay Social Security and Medicare taxes for both the employer and the employee portions.
+In other words, they pay their own taxes plus the portion their clients would pay.
+Regular employees pay 7.65%, but for independent contractors, that amount doubles to 15.3%.

 Try our California 1099 tax calculator to quickly see how much you'll owe at the end of the year.